The Drivers

 His GT racing career continued to flourish throughout 2014 and we went on to win the 2014 Macau Grand Prix GT Cup, before joining the Black Falcon team to compete in the Pro-Am class of the Blancpain GT Series Endurance Cup.
 He won again as part of the Mercedes AMG Driving Academy team in Macau in 2015 to be crowned the inaugural FIA GT World Cup champion.

 In 2016, he raced in the IMSA series in the LMPC class and won the Nürburgring 24 Hours with the AMG Team Black Falcon, before making his Formula E debut.
-He is currently racing a Mercedes-AMG GT3 in the FIA Formula E Championship.
+He also raced a Mercedes-AMG GT3 in the FIA

 AXCIL JEFFERIES